-Las Vegas is an incredible city in the state of Nevada that is filled with casinos to gamble in, but this fantastic metro offers more than its slot machines and casino chips.
-This fantastic destination is filled with entertainment of all kinds and entertainment for all ages.
+You don’t have to look far down The Strip for an unbelievable trip to Sin City.
+Las Vegas is an incredible city in Nevada filled most knowingly with casinos, but this fantastic metro offers more than its slot machines and casino chips.

-It’s a great place to visit for day trips and road trips.
-Consider renting an RV in Las Vegas to see all the attractions in the area.
-This fantastic destination is filled with entertainment of all kinds and for all ages.
+It’s also a great place to visit or serve as a home base for day trips and road trips.
+Consider renting an R.V. to see all the fun things Vegas and its surrounding area have to offer.

 |Best Thing to do for Couples||The Venetian Gondola Ride|

 Fun & Best Things to Do in Las Vegas, Nevada

 1. Fremont Street Experience

 Address: E Fremont St, Las Vegas, NV 89101

 Did you know that you can experience the Las Vegas attractions of old, though they don’t reside along Las Vegas Boulevard?
 Fremont Street, also known as Glitter Gulch or Old Las Vegas, is near downtown Las Vegas.

 This district features block after block of 24/7 nightlife entertainment among some of the city’s most iconic neon signs and marquees of Las Vegas’ first casinos, such as the Golden Nugget, The Fremont Hotel and Casino, the Pioneer Club, and Binion’s Horseshoe.
 You can even stay at some of these beloved Old Vegas institutions.

 Fremont Street is a pedestrian-only thoroughfare full of retro and revived casinos, hotels, open-air bars, oddball street performers, and the world’s most considerable light and sound show which appears on the overhead canopy.
 It is a perfect way to capture the vibrancy of Las Vegas history.